Graduate Program OverviewSee C&J Application Procedures and Apply Online

-The M.A. program features culture and communication applied to the following areas: intercultural communication, health communication, rhetorical communication, mass communication, interpersonal communication, and organizational communication.
+The M.A. program offers a general communication degree that provides foundational background in theory and research as well as depth of knowledge in the students’ areas of interest within the communication field, including critical intercultural studies, health communication, and media studies.
 The program is designed to prepare individuals for a career in professional fields or to continue toward a doctorate degree.
 Regardless of whether you are a part-time or full-time student, we help you design a program of studies to meet your needs.

-The Ph.D. program features culture and communication applied to three areas of concentration: intercultural communication, health communication, and mass communication.
-The doctoral program is designed to prepare individuals for university teaching/research positions or positions in the private/public sector that require the ability to conduct research in applied contexts.
+The Ph.D. program features the study of communication and culture applied to three areas of concentration: critical intercultural studies, health communication, and media studies.
+The doctoral program is designed to prepare individuals for university teaching and research positions or positions in the private and public sectors that require the ability to conduct research in applied contexts.

-Each month during the academic year graduate students and faculty gather into a colloquia featuring local, regional, national, and international speakers.
+To foster intellectual and scholarly dialogue, each month during the academic year graduate students and faculty gather into colloquia featuring local, regional, national, and international speakers.

 Visiting days are arranged periodically for prospective students interested in the graduate program at UNM.
-If you would like to visit the campus, sit in on some classes, and meet faculty and other students, simply contact our Graduate Directors: Dr. Myra Washington (Ph.D. applications) and Dr.Ilia Rodríguez (M.A. applications).
+If you would like to visit the campus, sit in on some classes, and meet faculty and other students, let us know.
+Note that for Spring 2022, Covid-19 restrictions may limit our ability to schedule campus visits.

-You can start the application process right now by applying online here.
+You can start the application process right now online here.